-As of the recent summer sample, taken in July, Americans remain much happier about the price of gasoline than they were when we launched the survey in fall 2013.
+Thus, for some time now, Americans remain much happier about the price of gasoline than they were when we launched the survey in fall 2013.
 The gasoline affordability index was well below 100 for the first five quarters of the Energy Survey, when it averaged 62 (±5) and the national average price of gasoline was $3.53 per gallon.
-That price was $1.13 per gallon more than it has been over the past year, when it averaged $2.40 per gallon.
+That price was easily a dollar more per gallon more than it has been over most of the past year.

 The above chart also shows that for 2015 and 2016, the gasoline affordability index saw a pronounced peak each January.
 Those peaks corresponded to seasonal low points in gasoline prices, which saw their annual minimum values in January for 2015 and February for 2016.
 That can be seen in the next chart, which plots U.S. Energy Information Administration (EIA) statistics for the national average retail price of gasoline.
-This winter, however, did not see a seasonal drop in gasoline prices, which were actually a bit higher than they had been over the prior six months.
-No surprise then, that the relative stability in gasoline prices that the country has enjoyed over the past year or so has also stabilized consumers’ views about the affordability of gasoline.
+Last winter, however, did not see a seasonal drop in gasoline prices, which were actually a bit higher in early 2017 than they had been over the previous six months.